BoPeng/simuPOP/README.md

 conda install -c conda-forge simuPOP
 ```

+If you are working with a development version of simuPOP or an unsupported platform, you may need to install simuPOP from source.
+Please
+refer to [INSTALLATION](https://github.com/BoPeng/simuPOP/blob/master/INSTALL) for details.

 If you would like to use simuPOP with Python 2.5 - 2.7, please compile simuPOP from source, using either [simuPOP 1.1.7](https://pypi.python.org/pypi/simuPOP/1.1.7),
 or the [Python 2.x branch of simuPOP](https://github.com/BoPeng/simuPOP/tree/python2).
 Note that features that has been marked deprecated
 (e.g. `simuOpt.Param`, `simuPOP.plotting`) in simuPOP 1.1.7 and earlier are removed in simuPOP 1.1.8+, so simuPOP 1.1.7 would be your best